-- 2.9 Presently, Warwick District Council's strategic planning policy is contained in two key documents: - Existing Policies The Warwick District Local Plan 1996-2011 (as amended 2007); and - Emerging Policies The Warwick District Local Plan 2011-2029. - Warwick District Council is preparing a new Warwick District Local Plan 2011 2029.
-The Local Plan was submitted on 30 January 2015 for Examination, along with focused changes which were consulted upon in autumn / winter 2014.
-Warwick District Council has now received the Inspector's findings regarding key aspects of the Local Plan.
-The Inspector's letter raised some significant concerns with regard to the Local Plan, in particular, that there is an identified unmet housing need in Coventry and Warwickshire (at least 234 dwellings per annum), which Warwick DC will be required to address (jointly with the other authorities in the Housing Market Area) before the Plan can proceed.
-The Inspector has stated that, regardless of whether there is a need to provide more houses to contribute towards the unmet need, the total supply of houses set out in the Plan is not sufficient to meet the Warwick District's housing requirement and therefore there is a need to be planning for more houses, not less, to meet our obligations.
-WDC wrote to the Secretary of State to contest the Inspector's findings but if the Local Plan proceeds on the basis of such findings then they are likely to have far reaching implications for the progression of Warwick District's Local Plan and for the work that needs to be carried out in the whole of Coventry and Warwickshire.
-The extent to which additional sites may need to be allocated in the Warwick District and the location of any sites is not known and will require further work and consultation in the coming months.
-The Warwick District Council is currently giving further consideration to the Inspector's letter and the significant implications it will have with regard to the progression of the Local Plan and the delivery of the funding, infrastructure and policy to support it.
-This Plan acknowledges the Warwick District Council Local Plan including modifications. - 2.11 The emerging new Warwick District Plan identified in Policy H1 that Hampton Magna is a Growth Village inset within the Green Belt and Hampton-on-the-Hill is a Limited Infill Village, washed over by the Green Belt.
-The need to preserve the openness of the Green Belt as a buffer between the village and surrounding towns is a particularly important aspect of the Local Plan and the Budbrooke Neighbourhood Development Plan. - 2.12 Policy DS10 Broad Location of Allocated Housing Sites identifies that sites within the Growth Villages and rural area should provide 763 new houses over the plan period (up to 2029).
-DS11 identifies that Hampton Magna will be providing an estimated number of 100 dwellings on the site to the south of Arras Boulevard; revised through a modification to add a further 145 dwellings south of Daly Avenue.
-These numbers may change, following the Inspector's findings on the Local Plan. - 2.13 National planning policy is set out in the National Planning Policy Framework (NPPF) published in 2012.
-This sets out in paragraphs 6 and 7 that the purpose of the planning system is to contribute to the achievement of sustainable development, and that the planning system has to perform an economic role, a social role and an environmental role.

-2.14 Neighbourhood planning is addressed in paragraphs 183-185:
+- 2.9 Warwick District Council's strategic planning policy is contained in the Warwick District Local Plan 2011-2029. - 2.10 The Warwick District Local Plan states in Policy H1 that Hampton Magna is a Growth Village inset within the Green Belt and Hampton-on-the-Hill is a Limited Infill Village, washed over by the Green Belt.
+The need to preserve the openness of the Green Belt as a buffer between the village and surrounding towns is a particularly important aspect of the Local Plan and the Budbrooke Neighbourhood Development Plan. - 2.11 Policy DS10 Broad Location of Allocated Housing Sites identifies that sites within the Growth Villages and rural area should provide 763 new houses over the plan period (up to 2029).
+DS11 identifies that Hampton Magna will be providing an estimated number of 245 dwellings on two sites in the village. - 2.12 National planning policy is set out in the National Planning Policy Framework (NPPF) published in 2012.
+This sets out in paragraphs 6 and 7 that the purpose of the planning system is to contribute to the achievement of sustainable development, and that the planning system has to perform an economic role, a social role and an environmental role. - 2.13 Neighbourhood planning is addressed in paragraphs 183-185: